Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

 1)  The structure and composition of the graph
 2) The commands we use to move around within it

 In order to use BMEG, doing graph transversal is an important step— ***without it you can not access the data you want***.
-In this tutorial, we will look at an example BMEG schema graph and some of its vertices and edges, and we will define some of the key operations we need to use when we move within the schema
+In this tutorial, we will look at an example BMEG schema graph and some of its vertices and edges, and we will define some of the key operations we need to use when we move within the schema.

 #### Part 1: Understanding Schema Layout and Content

 ![](https://lh6.googleusercontent.com/cs_gZNfc1LEkSjSSxOjjS_9mD7Qze1_c8NaGdNQKbMDTRIwEENfHuSMz-nHaVYlXIO0qqc2zag1B5piOXU4G0EBtGKSJyU3Nnj9mK6kavGw5iXVqnXvotqPGVtHh5OBLOpDxzEHV)
-Take a few minutes and read some the different vertices (nodes) and edges.
+Take a few minutes to read some the different vertices (nodes) and edges.
 When you seek data from BMEG, you will need to query from here so being familiar with the graph is a good fist step.

 The two main parts of the BMEG schema graph are the vertices and edges.
 Most of the data is stored within the vertices.
 And when we query BMEG, our goal is to acquire that data.